Can you believe I’ve NEVER done a best running songs post?!

 Your goal absolutely impacts the type of music you should be listening to!
 Checkout these tips to get the most from your playlist and ensure you have the best running songs ready to go on any day.

-If you want to improve your overall run then finding songs with a 180 bpm can help you to hit the optimal stride length.
+If you want to improve your overall running cadence, then finding songs with a 180 bpm can help you to hit the optimal stride length.
 You start matching your footfalls to the beat!
 Here are some options from all genres!

 The Distance by Cake